 That’s why I stand up to politically incorrect jokes.
 And that’s why I hope you do, too.

-Sarah Ogden is a Contributing Writer for Everyday Feminism.
-She is a graduate student in Social Work at the University of Pennsylvania, where she is focusing on clinical work with survivors of trauma, works at a domestic violence agency as a therapist intern, and volunteers as an abortion and pregnancy loss doula.
+Sarah Ogden is a graduate student in Social Work at the University of Pennsylvania, where she is focusing on clinical work with survivors of trauma, works at a domestic violence agency as a therapist intern, and volunteers as an abortion and pregnancy loss doula.
 Previously, she’s worked for a suicide and rape crisis hotline and as an emergency room advocate for survivors of sexual assault.
 Follow her on Twitter @xsogden.
 Read her articles here.